 - Expect to pay a surcharge when you buy difficult-to-dispose-of items such as tires and electronics.

-Tipping fees will be introduced at select waste facilities in spring 2020.
-The fees will be rolled out across Yukon by 2022.
+Tipping fees were introduced at select waste facilities in spring 2020.
+The fees will be rolled out across the Yukon by 2022.

 Report illegal dumping